darianyang/ff15ipq-lig/charges/README.md

 ### The workflow for the ipq charge derivation process is as follows:

+*Note that each script will need to be slightly adjusted or have some variables set for your particular small molecule system.*

 #### Script 0
 * First run script 0, which generates the initial parameters for the molecule using AM1-BCC charges and an frcmod file with terms that were not available in the parent ff15ipq force field
     * The charges are from the antechamber program